db-ux-design-system/extension-table/README.md

-# extension-table
+# DB UX Design System: Extension Table

-DB UX Design System Extension Table - general and design specific issues
+We define the standards for tables within Deutsche Bahn.